oracle/node-oracledb/doc/src/api_manual/oracledb.rst

             .. versionadded:: 2.2
         * - ``externalAuth``
           - Boolean
+          - Both
           - .. _createpoolpoolattrsexternalauth:

             Indicates whether pooled connections should be established using :ref:`External Authentication <extauth>`.

             The default is *false*.

+            In Thin mode, when token-based authentication is required, this property must be set to *true*.
+In all the other cases where this property is set to *true*, an error is thrown.

             This optional property overrides the :attr:`oracledb.externalAuth` property.